-Research shows that for every cent a company shells out to improve customer service, the ROI is between 34 to 400 percent.
-And the recurring revenue that comes from your existing, loyal customers is predictable.
+Turns out, hanging on to loyal customers costs far less than acquiring new customers.
+And, the recurring revenue that comes from your existing, loyal customers is predictable.
 The more predictable your revenue, the more valuable it becomes.

-1. It’s anywhere from five to 25 times cheaper to retain an existing customer than it is to acquire a new one.
+1. It’s anywhere from five to 25x cheaper to retain an existing customer than it is to acquire a new one.
 (Harvard Business Review)

-2. A 5 percent increase in customer retention increases company profits between 25 to 95 percent.
+2. A 5% increase in customer retention increases company profits from 25 to 95%.
 (Bain & Company)

-If you’re raking in company profits of $20 million and you improve churn by only 5 percent, your profits will jump to $25 – $39 million.
+If you’re raking in company profits of $20 million and you improve churn by only 5%, your profits will jump to $25 – $39 million.

-3. Repeat customers convert at a 60 to 70 percent rate compared to new prospects, who fall in the 5 to 20 percent zone.
+3. Repeat customers convert at a 60 to 70% rate compared to new prospects, who fall in the 5 to 20% zone.
 (Marketing Metrics)

 Out of a pool of 1000 current customers, 600 or 700 will buy from your company again.
 But, out of a pool of 1000 new customers, only 50 to 200 will buy from you again.

-4. Your existing customers are 50 percent more likely to try new products and services your company releases, and they’re willing to spend 31 percent more compared to your new customers.
+4. Your existing customers are 50% more likely to try new products and services your company releases, and they’re willing to spend 31% more compared to your new customers.
 (Invesp)

-5. It costs 16x more to nurture a new customer to the same level of revenue contribution of your existing, loyal customers.
+5. It costs 16x more to nurture a new customer to the same level of revenue contribution as your existing, loyal customers.
 (Francis Buttle)

 Let’s say every year you spend $300 per existing customer to keep your happiest customers coming back.
 To bring your new customers up to par with the same purchase power as those loyal customers, you’d spend $4,800 per new customer.

-6. Your average repeat customer will spend 67 percent more during months 31-36 in their relationship with your company than a new customer will in their first six months.
+6. Your average, repeat customer will spend 67% more during months 31-36 of their relationship with your company than a new customer will in their first six months.
 (Bain & Company)

-After nearly three years of dedication to your company, a loyal customer is willing to spend $400 with your company.
-Comparatively, when you sealed the deal and acquired that customer, they were only willing to spend $132 in their initial months with your company.
+A loyal customer is willing to spend $5,000 with your company.
+Comparatively, when you acquired that new customer, they were only willing to spend $1,650 in the first two quarters they spent with your company.

-7. You can increase the value of your company by 30 percent with only a 10 percent increase in customer retention levels.
+7. You can increase the value of your company by 30% with only a 10% increase in customer retention levels.
 (Salesforce)

 Your company leaders work tirelessly for years with a goal to reach a $90 million valuation.
 Your friend Larry, the VP of Sales, chases deals day and night to make it happen.
 But you’re still sitting at a value of $70 million.
 You, being the leader keenly focused on customer service, jump in to help.
-You shift focus back to your customers and increase customer retention by 10 percent.
+You shift focus back to your customers and increase customer retention by 10%.
 Suddenly, that $70 million value jumps up 30 percent and you surpass your goal.
-Now, you’re sitting tall with a $91 million price tag.
+Now, you’re sitting tall with a $91 million value.

 Investing in customer acquisition is important, sure, but the impact of improved customer retention efforts proves even bigger to your bottom line.